Colgate University: Academics

 In addition to regular campus courses, the university offers 22 semester-long off-campus study groups each year, including programs in Australia, China, Japan, India, several Western European countries, Washington, D.C., and the National Institutes of Health.

 Colgate University is among the 100 most selective colleges and universities in the United States, and is considered a Hidden Ivy as well as one of the Little Ivies.

 Admissions

-For the class of 2026 (entering fall 2022), 21,261 students applied, 2,264 (12%) were admitted, and 841 matriculated.
-Enrolled students had an average high school GPA of 3.95 out of 4.0, with 72% of students in the top 10% of their class and 91% in top 20%.
-The middle 50% SAT range was 1460 to 1540, while the ACT composite range was 32 to 35.
-The university met 100% of the demonstrated need with financial aid.
-For the admitted students with a total family income of under $125,000, Colgate offers financial aid packages that involve no loan.
+For the class of 2030 (entering fall 2026), 16,774 students applied, 3,416 (20%) were admitted, and 824 matriculated.
+Enrolled students had an average high school GPA of 3.81 out of 4.0, with 78% of students in the top 10% of their class and 89% in top 20%.
+The middle 50% SAT range was 1460 to 1530, while the ACT composite range was 33 to 35.
+The university met 100% of the demonstrated need with financial aid, with 44% of students receiving financial aid.
+For the admitted domestic students with a total family income of under $175,000, Colgate offers financial aid packages that involve no loan.